 These special payment execution rules are:

-Payments made in Euro to Recipients in the EEA – these are made available to the Recipient's payment service provider no later than the end of the following Business Day after we receive your valid Transaction payment order in accordance with the terms of this Agreement
+a.
+Payments made in Euro to Recipients in the EEA – these are made available to the Recipient's payment service provider no later than the end of the following Business Day after we receive your valid Transaction payment order in accordance with the terms of this Agreement.

+b.
 You having sufficient funds.
 While there may be circumstances where we may do so, we are under no obligation to treat your payment order as received by us nor process your Transaction if you do not have (or we have not received) sufficient cleared funds to enable us to carry out the Transaction.
-For this purpose ‘cleared funds’ are funds which are not pending; are available for use without restriction from your registered and valid Funding Instrument; and are settled via their applicable payment network scheme.
+For this purpose ‘cleared funds’ are funds which are not pending and are settled with us by our banking partners; and, with regard to Card Funded Payments are available for use without restriction from your registered and valid debit or credit card; and are settled via their applicable payment network scheme.

-after you have validly created a Profile and correctly ‘signed in’ to our Service in the manner we reasonably require (which may include you providing your e-mail and password or your fingerprint), you click on the “Send Money” button or other buttons which are made available via our Service which tell us that you consent to the Transaction being processed; and/or
+i. after you have validly created a Profile and correctly ‘signed in’ to our Service in the manner we reasonably require (which may include you providing your e-mail and password), you click on the “Send Money” button or other buttons which are made available via our Service which tell us that you consent to the Transaction being processed; and/or

-4.7 Transaction information.
-Unless we have restricted your use of our Services you can access your details of executed payment transactions and other information relating to your transaction history by logging into your Profile on our website and clicking on "Transfer History" tab (or such other area that we may make available from time to time to display your transaction history with us).
-You will be able to access a downloadable report via the "Transfer History" section of your Profile.
-The "Transfer History" section will also show relevant details of your Transactions including all fees incurred and any other amounts charged to you in the relevant period.
-The "Transfer History" will only be updated and made available if there has been any activity or any fees have been incurred in the relevant period.
+You will also be able to access a downloadable report via your Profile.
+We make available the relevant details of your transactions including all fees incurred and any other amounts charged to you in the relevant period.
+We will update these details (and make available such updates) only if there has been any activity or if any fees have been incurred in the relevant period.
 The way in which we provide the transaction information will allow you to store and reproduce the information unchanged, for example by printing a copy.
 We will ensure that the details of each Transaction will be made available for you to view online for at least 13 months from when it is first made available.

-4.9 Other rights available to you.
-You may have certain rights and protections that are provided to you under your agreement with your Funding Instrument provider or generally by the law with respect to the payments for a Transaction made to your registered credit or debit card.
+4.11 Other rights available to you.
+You may have certain rights and protections that are provided to you under your agreement with your Funding Instrument provider or issuer or generally by the law with respect to the payments for a Transaction made to your nominated bank account or registered credit or debit card.
 You should consult your agreement with your Funding Instrument provider for details on any such protections.

 5.2 How you can pay us for our Services.
 We only permit you to pay for our Services (including payment of the Transaction Amount and any applicable Service Fee):